dehwyy/react-todo/README.md

 # TODOLIST
 ## Description:
   Made using `React` and `TypeScript`; I made it in 2 hours , but for almost 1 hours I was fixing issues with `useContext` and `localStorage`💀💀
+  Also I was too lazy, so I used CSS-Framework `Materialize`
 ## Includes:
 - adding/removing todos
 - setCheck or uncheck todos